 To turn off the iPhone 11, the iPhone 12, or the iPhone 13, you have to simultaneously press and hold the Side button and one of the Volume buttons on the left (doesn't matter which one).
 Hold down the two buttons for a couple of seconds until you get to the emergency screen.
 Don't let go too quickly!
-If you briefly press the Side Button + Volume Up, your iPhone 11 takes a screenshot instead.
+If you only press briefly the Side Button + Volume Up, your iPhone takes a screenshot instead.

 Your emergency screen is also how you let others know you're in danger, so be careful when using this method.
 If you want to avoid this risk altogether, the next two ways might be more to your liking.

 There is another way to turn off your iPhone using its physical buttons.
-Make sure the screen is off, then do the following in quick succession: briefly press and release Volume Up, followed by Volume Down, and then press-and-hold the Side Button.
+Make sure the screen is off, then do the following in quick succession: briefly press and release Volume Up, followed by Volume Down, and then press and hold the Side Button.

-If you don't like having to press-and-hold buttons or if they're unresponsive, you can also turn off your iPhone 11 from the Settings app.
+If you don't like having to press-and-hold buttons or if they're unresponsive, you can also turn off your iPhone from the Settings app.
 Open Settings and tap on General.
 On the next screen, scroll down and then tap on the Shut Down option at the very bottom.

-Same as before, to confirm turning off your iPhone 11, all that's left to do is “slide to power off.”
+Same as before, to confirm turning off your iPhone, all that's left to do is “slide to power off.”
 After a few moments, your iPhone shuts down.

 NOTE: If you cancel any of the three power-off methods illustrated above, the iPhone enters some sort of lockdown mode, disabling Face ID until you insert your passcode.
 This can be a useful tool in a high-risk situation, but also annoying if you access the menu by accident (which can happen a lot, especially if you're switching over from Android, because of similar shortcuts).

 Do you think Apple should provide an easier way to turn off an iPhone?